-An analysis of material components of the Company's general and administrative expenses is disclosed in the consolidated financial statements for the year ended December 31, 2018 to which this MD&A relates.
-An analysis of the material components of the mineral property acquisition costs and mineral exploration costs are disclosed in the notes to the consolidated financial statements for the year ended December 31, 2018 to which this MD&A relates.
+An analysis of material components of the Company's consulting, exploration, filing, and professional fee expenses is disclosed in the financial statements for the three months ended March 31, 2019 to which this MD&A relates.

-The Company had one exploration property during the year ended December 31, 2018 pursuant to the plan of arrangement with Chemesis International Inc., which completed on February 1, 2019.
+The Company had one exploration property during the three months ended March 31, 2019 pursuant to the plan of arrangement with Chemesis International Inc., which completed on February 1, 2019.
 The Company has 100% interest in the Bullard Pass Property held through its wholly-owned subsidiary.